 Paddle

-While getting a taste of fresh air is great for the spirits, getting on the water is sometimes even better.
-Salem offers plenty of rafting, paddleboarding and kayaking opportunities along North Turner, Detroit and Foster lakes, as well as the Silverton Reservoir and Willamette River.
-No matter how you choose to spend your time on the water, Salem Summit Co. in downtown Salem has all the equipment you need to rent or purchase, plus friendly tips and expert advice from the pros.
-Kayakers can rent gear from Salem Kayak Rentals — or better yet, sign up for a guided tour such as the picturesque sunset tour.
+While getting a taste of fresh air is great for the spirit, getting on the water is sometimes even better.
+Salem offers plenty of rafting, paddleboarding and kayaking opportunities along Turner, Detroit and Foster lakes, as well as the Silverton Reservoir and Willamette River.
+Rent a paddleboard or sign up for a guided kayak tour from Salem-based Oregon Kayak Tours, a great way to take in the serene waterways with a knowledgeable, friendly guide who keeps your safety top of mind.
+For something truly unique, look into their sunset night tours with light-up vessels.

 Perhaps you want to enjoy the water but don’t want to do all the paddling?
 Take a relaxing ride on the Wheatland and Buena Vista ferries.
-Whether you arrive on foot, by bike or by car, you can enjoy the view on this short trip across the Willamette River.
+Whether you arrive on foot, by bike or by car, you can enjoy the river-level views on this short trip across the Willamette River.

 Nature Walks

-There are also a variety of places to spot local wildlife and a variety of birds, including Turtle Ridge Wildlife Center in Salem, which cares for injured and orphaned wildlife in the Willamette Valley; Baskett Slough National Wildlife Refuge, with its scenic loop trails in nearby Dallas; and Ankeny National Wildlife Refuge, 12 miles south in Jefferson.
-Other natural areas to explore include the Salem Audubon Society and Fairview Wetlands, with its scenic trail that borders a lake and blooms with bright wildflowers in spring.
+There are also a variety of places to spot local wildlife and a variety of birds.
+This includes Baskett Slough National Wildlife Refuge, with its scenic loop trails in nearby Dallas, and Ankeny National Wildlife Refuge, in Jefferson which is home to the visitor-friendly Ankeny Hill Nature Center.
+Other natural areas to explore include the Salem Audubon Society’s Audubon Nature Reserve and Minto-Brown Island Park, with its scenic trails that border the Willamette River and bloom with bright wildflowers in spring.
 Don’t forget your binoculars so you can spot great blue herons, red-tailed hawks and dozens of other species.

 If You Go: